prometheus/prometheus/docs/querying/functions.md

 You can use `histogram_quantile(1, v instant-vector)` to get the estimated maximum value stored in a histogram.

+Buckets of classic histograms are cumulative.
+Therefore, the following should always be the case:

+- The counts in the buckets are monotonically increasing (strictly non-decreasing).
+- A lack of observations between the upper limits of two consecutive buckets results in equal counts in those two buckets.

+However, floating point precision issues (e.g. small discrepancies introduced by computing of buckets with `sum(rate(...))`) or invalid data might violate these assumptions.
+In that case, `histogram_quantile` would be unable to return meaningful results.
+To mitigate the issue, `histogram_quantile` assumes that tiny relative differences between consecutive buckets are happening because of floating point precision errors and ignores them.
+(The threshold to ignore a difference between two buckets is a trillionth (1e-12) of the sum of both buckets.)
+Furthermore, if there are non-monotonic bucket counts even after this adjustment, they are increased to the value of the previous buckets to enforce monotonicity.
+The latter is evidence for an actual issue with the input data and is therefore flagged with an informational annotation reading `input to histogram_quantile needed to be fixed for monotonicity`.
+If you encounter this annotation, you should find and remove the source of the invalid data.

 ## `histogram_stddev()` and `histogram_stdvar()`

 _Both functions only act on native histograms, which are an experimental